stephenverderame/cpp_book/src/templates/variadic.md

 }
 ```

 Basically, each use case of `...` expands a comma separated list of the pattern `...` is applied to.
-The name of the pack typename (`Args` in this case) is substituted which each type in the pack and the name of the pack arguments (`args` here) is substituted with each argument passed to the function.
+The name of the pack typename (`Args` in this case) is substituted which each type in the pack, and the name of the pack arguments (`args` here) is substituted with each argument passed to the function.

-We can "unpack" an expansion by using two function overloads (or class specializations), one which takes no arguments, this will be the base case, and one which takes a "head" argument and a "tail" parameter pack.
+We can "unpack" an expansion by using two function overloads (or class specializations), one which takes no arguments, this will be the base case, and one which takes a "head" argument and "tail" parameter pack.
 The idea here is the same as in functional programming.
 Here's a simple function to get the length of a parameter pack.
 ```C++
 constexpr auto argCount() {
     return 0;